deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 * cache: this is where all of our metadata about vocabulary is stored including word vectors, tfidf scores, document frequencies as well as where doucments occurred.
 * layer size: this is the number of features per word
 * window size: the window size for iterating over text, this is how long of contexts to train on.

-//CUT HERE

-## Moving-Window DBN

-So what is a moving window and how do we do it?
-A moving window is a sliding window over text such that we take a portion of the text of a certain size and classify that as one example.

-Think of this very similar to the concept of ngrams.

-An example moving window of 3:

-Sentence:

-The cat sat on the mat.

-    The cat
-    The cat sat
-    sat on the
-    on the mat
-    the mat .
-    mat .

-Notice I append and prepend padding to the text.
-I do this in Deeplearning4j as well.

-In code, this would look like:

-    List<Window> windows = Windows.windows("The cat sat on the mat.",3);

-Note the second parameter, this is the window size.

-In our case, each window becomes an example.
-What we want to do is do a look up for each token in the window and use that to create an example feature vector.

-This window would then have a label.

-Afterwards, we will have a sequence of labels.
-From there, we will use viterbi which optimizes sequence prediction of labels treating them aas individual events.

-This is actually pretty easy to do relative to the work we've already done.

-    while(iter.hasNext()) {
-            DataSet next = iter.next();
-            d.fit(next);
-               Pair<Double,INDArray> labels =  v.decode(next.getLabels());
-    }

-Just train the likelihoods of the labels along with the data sets and you will get one classification for each phrase as follows.

-Use labels.getFirst() to get the overall vote and most likely sequence.

-## Recursive Neural Tensor Networks

-Another way of doing sequential text classification is recursive neural tensor networks.
-This requires our sentence be parsed in to a tree.
-The leaves are individual words with higher level nodes comprising contexts.

-Of course this also means our vectorization strategy is slightly different.
-Given below:

-    TreeVectorizer vectorizer = new TreeVectorizer(new TreeParser());
-        while(iter.hasNext()) {
-            List<Tree> trees = vectorizer.getTreesWithLabels(iter.nextSentence(),iter.currentLabel(), Arrays.asList("0","1","2","3","4"));
-            t.fit(trees);
-    }

-Going line by line, all we are doing here is creating a tree vectorizer which knows hw to handle word vectors and tree parsing.

-We require a sentence iterator for iterating over the text instead of the windows.
-The vectors and probabilities are derived from the neural network itself.

-Notice here that we pass in the sentence, the current label (note that the sentence is "label aware"0 and the list of possible lables.

-This is for creating the outcome matrices.

-## Evaluation and Classification

-Next we will be getting in to the classification and evaluation.
-What we've explained up to this point is the vectorization strategies involved with each method.

-For classification and the like, each neural net natrually is going to classify relative to the examples.
-In a dbn, this is the windows, and in RNTNs, this is going to be individual nodes of the tree represented by the context.

-Our overall goal, is to classify phrases, we do this by aggregating the contexts and essentially voting on the results based on the likelihoods of different contexts having a particular label.

-I will be keeping each of these examples side by side so we can evaluate them on the same terms (F1 scores) while talking about their minute differences in classification and testing.
-This is a great way to keep the overall goal in mind while not getting lost in the minute details of each model.

-Our evaluation metric is going to be the F1 score.
-This is typically used in multinomial classification problems.

-This will tell us (relative to precision and recall) how well our classifier did based on a true set of labels and a held out test set.

-First we are going to need to load the test set.
-Luckily, we can reuse all of the work we did for training.
-Data pipelines should always be reproducible for both training and testing (mainly for consistency).

-For our first 2 methods, we will be using the evaluation class which handles evaluation of our outcome matrices.

-For the RNTN, we will need to use a slightly different technique that scores each indivdial node of a tree.

-This is consistent with our examples where we needed to vectorize the recursive net differently than the feed forward examples (both bag of words AND moving window).